So you've received a Category Review Alert and your category is up for review soon.

 Knowing when a buyer is reviewing and taking on new products for their category is the first step.
 By submitting your product during this period, you’ll be putting your product in front of buyers at an opportune time.

 As a Premium or Pro member, you're allowed to submit each brand once per year, per retailer.
 It is recommended to think strategically about when you want to use your submissions.
+You can browse through all category reviews or toggle to your products-specific category reviews.

 When you do choose to submit your brand, you can accompany the submission with a message.
 Use the research you've done to compose a message to the buyer telling them why you think your offering is right for their stores.